dustinpfister/blog_posts/_posts/threejs-vector3-normalize.md

 ## 5 - Conclusion

 That will be it for now when it comes to the normalize method in the Vector3 class, but I am sure that I will come around to expand on this post at some point in the future when I have more to write about on this subject.
+There are many other methods in the Vector3 class that can be used with a normalized vector that I might get around to writing about sooner or later, but I need to get to working out some demos, and doing some more research first.